 August 28, 1955, is the date of the murder of 14-year-old Emmett Till, an African-American teen who was visiting his family in Money, Mississippi, for the summer.

-Before he was killed Aug.
-28, 1955, Till was kidnapped and tortured for allegedly flirting with Carolyn Bryant, a White woman and cashier, at Bryant’s Grocery Store.
+Before he was killed, Till was kidnapped and tortured for allegedly flirting with Carolyn Bryant, a White woman and cashier at Bryant’s Grocery Store.
 Although some racism toward Blacks existed up North, it was nothing like what the Chicago native would experience in the rural South.
 His mother, Mamie Elizabeth Till-Mobley, warned him to be more mindful of his behavior.
 “She told him ‘to be very careful . . . to humble himself to the extent of getting down on his knees,'” according to Time.

 Till’s cousin, Maurie Wright, told United Press International, “Emmett went into the store and asked for some bubble and left after telling the woman ‘goodbye.’
 Outside, Emmett gave a ‘wolf call.’
 I told Emmett to be careful of what he said in the store.”

-The accuser’s first husband, Roy Bryant, returned to town and was enraged that a Black boy had spoken to his wife in such a way.
-Bryant and his brother-in-law, J.W.
+The accuser’s husband, Roy Bryant, returned to town and was enraged that a Black boy had spoken to his wife in such a way.
+Bryant and his half brother, J.W.
 Milan, searched for Till four days after the store incident.
 They went to the home of his great-uncle, Moses Wright, and against his pleas forced his teenage nephew into the car.